Knock Shrine, Ireland, Chapel of the Apparition

 Lamb of God, you take away the sins of the world; Grant us peace.

-(Now mention your own special intentions and pray especially for the needs of Cardinal Burke, as well as his continuous good health.)
+(Now mention your own special intentions and pray especially that Cardinal Burke receives an abundance of grace.)

 With the Angels and Saints let us pray: Give praise to the Father Almighty, to His Son, Jesus Christ the Lord, to the Spirit who lives in our hearts, both now and forever.
 Amen.